oliviawestmacottssw/SSW.Rules.Content/categories/management/rules-to-better-software-consultants---dealing-with-clients.md

 - do-you-avoid-logging-out-and-logging-in

 ---
-​​​

-​​​​​Being a software consultant involves more than just coding.
+Being a software consultant involves more than just coding.
 How you manage and communicate with your clients is vital to your success.

-The other half of being the best consultant possible can be found at     [Rules to Better​ Software Consultants - Working in a Team](/rules-to-better-software-consultants-working-in-a-team).
+The other half of being the best consultant possible can be found at     [Rules to Better Software Consultants - Working in a Team](/rules-to-better-software-consultants-working-in-a-team).

 Do you agree with them all?
 Are we missing some?
-Comment on individual rules, or     ema​il us.​
+Comment on individual rules, or     email us.